robotsorcerer/robotsorcerer.github.io/about.md

 ### Random Facts

 +   I work on problems with bandwidth spanning from concept through the build, test, debug, and delivery.
 I fancy conceptualization, finding issues and directions, definitions, expositions and critical insight.
-I like to investigate the physics behind machines, and to understand the interconnectedness of components, seeing design flaws,  and improvising upon them to achieve some sort of epic grandeur.
+I like to investigate the physics behind machines, and to understand the interconnectedness of components, seeing design flaws,  and improvising upon them.

 + I regularly peer-review for the following academic conferences and journals: